The Digital Paradox

 Digital mixed reality refers to any real-time combination between reality, virtual reality, and augmented reality.
 In human terms, mixed reality is the intricate interplay of “augmented realities” of over 7.5 billion people.
 Globalization is the unstoppable convergence of human beings.
 Nevertheless, the rise of nationalism, xenophobia, and religious intolerance shows a struggle to accept this natural process.
 Why?
 Managing diversity requires leaders who can hold the space for multiple mixed realities.
 Managing conformity only requires dictators.
 Leading diversity is achieved on a more horizontal plane by fostering knowledge sharing to promote common human interests.
 Dictating uniformity is achieved on a more vertical axis by restricting information sharing to satisfy self-interest based on hierarchy.
 What does this struggle to integrate mixed realities say about the quality and intention of current global leadership?
 This leads us to the next emerging technology.

 Blockchain is About Trust and Transparency

-According to a World Economic Forum report, corruption costs the global economy $3.6 Billion each year.
+According to a World Economic Forum report, corruption costs the global economy $3.6 Trillion each year.
 Blockchain in its basic form is an electronic ledger (chain) of individual data transactions (blocks).
 In comparison to current financial transaction methods, Blockchain is more secure and unalterable, fostering trust and transparency in a VUCA world.
 Data is the new oil in the digital era.
 The importance of trust and transparency will increase as the importance and scope of information expand.
 The era of “Fake News” is hardly a surprise as financial scandals surface.
 To remain in power, those who profit from deceit slander and discredit the sources revealing the deception.
 Blockchain mitigates this issue by allowing one to transparently “follow the money” and brings us to the next tech buzzwords.

 Big Data & Artifical Intelligence = Collective Consciousness & Emotional Intelligence